Maxim Gorky: Death

-With the increase of Stalinist repression and especially after the assassination of Sergei Kirov in December 1934, Gorky was placed under unannounced house arrest in his house near Moscow in Gorki10 (the name of the place is a completely different word in Russian unrelated to his surname).
+With the increase of Stalinist repression and especially after the assassination of Sergei Kirov in December 1934, Gorky was placed under unannounced house arrest in his house near Moscow in Gorki10 (the name of the place is a completely different word in Russian, unrelated to his surname).
 His long-serving secretary Pyotr Kryuchkov had been recruited by Yagoda as a paid informer.
-Before his death from a lingering illness in June 1936, he was visited at home by Stalin, Yagoda, and other leading communists, and by Moura Budberg, who had chosen not to return to the USSR with him but was permitted to stay for his funeral.
+Before his death from a lingering illness in June 1936, Gorky was visited at home by Stalin, Yagoda, and other leading communists, and by Moura Budberg, who had chosen not to return to the USSR with him but was permitted to stay for his funeral.

-The sudden death of Gorky's son Maxim Peshkov in May 1934 was followed by the death of Maxim Gorky himself in June 1936 from pneumonia.
+The sudden death of Gorky's son Maxim Peshkov in May 1934 was followed, in June 1936. by the death from pneumonia of Maxim Gorky himself.
 Speculation has long surrounded the circumstances of his death.
 Stalin and Molotov were among those who carried Gorky's urn during the funeral.
 During the Bukharin trial in 1938 (last of the three Moscow Trials), one of the charges was that Gorky was killed by Yagoda's NKVD agents.

-According to several historians, Gorky and his son were poisoned by NKVD chief Genrikh Yagoda on the orders from Stalin and possibly with the assistance of "Kremlin's doctors" Pletnyov and Lev Levin using substances developed at a special NKVD laboratory in Moscow.
+According to several historians, Gorky and his son were poisoned by NKVD chief Genrikh Yagoda on orders from Stalin, possibly with the assistance of "Kremlin's doctors" Pletnyov and Lev Levin, using substances developed at a special NKVD laboratory in Moscow.